 Why This Matters

-In semantics and pragmatics, you're not just learning vocabulary—you're being tested on your ability to distinguish how meaning operates at different levels.
+In semantics and pragmatics, you're not just learning vocabulary.
+You're being tested on your ability to distinguish how meaning operates at different levels.
 When an exam question asks why "home" and "house" aren't interchangeable, or why "Can you pass the salt?" isn't really a yes/no question, you need to identify which type of meaning is at play.
 These distinctions show up constantly in multiple-choice questions and form the backbone of strong FRQ responses.

 The types of meaning covered here demonstrate core principles like the gap between what words denote and what they suggest, how context shapes interpretation, and why speakers and listeners bring different associations to the same utterance.
-Don't just memorize definitions—know what linguistic phenomenon each type illustrates and be ready to identify examples in context.
+Don't just memorize definitions.
+Know what linguistic phenomenon each type illustrates and be ready to identify examples in context.
 That's where the points are.

 Core Semantic Meaning: What Words "Officially" Mean

-These types represent the foundational, context-independent meanings that semanticists analyze first.
+These types represent foundational, context-independent meanings that semanticists analyze first.
 They focus on the stable, shared aspects of meaning that allow communication to function across different situations.

 Denotative Meaning

-- Context-independent and shared across speakers of a language, making it the baseline for semantic analysis
+- Context-independent and shared across speakers of a language, making it the baseline for semantic analysis.

-- Foundation for truth conditions—you can't evaluate whether "The cat is on the mat" is true without knowing what "cat" and "mat" denote
+- Foundation for truth conditions: you can't evaluate whether "The cat is on the mat" is true without knowing what "cat" and "mat" denote.

 Conceptual Meaning

-- The mental representation a word activates—the core cognitive content that distinguishes one word from another
+- The mental representation a word activates: the core cognitive content that distinguishes one word from another.

-- Central to componential analysis, a key method for breaking down how words relate to each other systematically
+- Central to componential analysis, a key method for breaking down how words relate to each other systematically.

 Referential Meaning

-- The link between language and reality—how words point to specific objects, actions, or entities in the world
+- The link between language and reality: how words point to specific objects, actions, or entities in the world.

-Compare: Denotative vs. Conceptual meaning—both describe "core" meaning, but denotative focuses on dictionary definitions while conceptual emphasizes mental representations and features.
+Compare: Denotative vs. Conceptual meaning: both describe "core" meaning, but denotative focuses on dictionary definitions while conceptual emphasizes mental representations and features.
 If an FRQ asks about how we distinguish synonyms, conceptual meaning (with its feature analysis) is your stronger tool.

 Beyond the Dictionary: Associative Meanings